Cyrix126/diesel_crud_trait/README.md

 ## Objectives

 The idea is to make a way to not have to implement CRUD methods to models everytime we write a library making use of diesel.
+The use of this library must be easy ofr the dev user.

-This library will also bring some functionnality, like optionnaly passing closure(s) with usefull parameters to check or modify data before/after the operation (depending on the method).
+This library will bring some functionnality, like optionnaly passing closure with usefull parameter to check input data.
-The advantage to use closures over functions is that it can use the same connection and keep a litteral trait (instead of trait\<T\> where T would be the args to pass as a tuple).
+Simpler method can be called if no check is needed.
+Maybe the derive macro could bring triggers pre/post operations.

+A Restful API could be generated from thoses methods, or they could be used directly in an app.

 ### Features: